-The Medical & Science Journalism Program at UNC is one of the nation's first master's programs of its kind.
-The program teaches skills needed to work as a practicing medical and science journalist across all media platforms.
+The Science and Medical Journalism Program at UNC is one of the nation's first master's programs of its kind.
+The program teaches skills needed to work as a practicing science and medical journalist across all media platforms.

-Medical and science journalists provide a bridge between scientists and consumers by making complex science understandable to a broad audience of readers, viewers and listeners.
+Science and Medical journalists provide a bridge between scientists and consumers by making complex science understandable to a broad audience of readers, viewers and listeners.

 These reports followed earlier stories on Gorges State Park, home to one of the only temperate rain forests in the eastern United States; Eno River State Park, where biologists are trying to control an Asian aquatic plant that is crowding out native species; and Fort Macon State Park, where rangers fight a constant battle to prevent the ocean from washing away this famous landmark.
 Students have also produced reports for statewide public television examining fracking, biomass and solar as renewable sources, and hybrid electric vehicles.